AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     get deviceCodeEndpoint(): string;
     discoveryComplete(): boolean;
     get endSessionEndpoint(): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    static generateAuthority(authorityString: string, azureCloudOptions?: AzureCloudOptions): string;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static generateAuthority(authorityString: string, azureCloudOptions?: AzureCloudOptions): string;
     getPreferredCache(): string;
     get hostnameAndPort(): string;
-    isAlias(host: string): boolean;
-    isAliasOfKnownMicrosoftAuthority(host: string): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen isAlias(host: string): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen isAliasOfKnownMicrosoftAuthority(host: string): boolean;
-    static isPublicCloudAuthority(host: string): boolean;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen static isPublicCloudAuthority(host: string): boolean;
     get jwksUri(): string;
     // (undocumented)